ibrahim0814/portfoliopage/README.md

-# portfoliopage
+# Portfolio Page

-Personal portfolio page and online resume
+My personal portfolio page and online resume

+This website is built and run on the following technologies:
+- HTML/CSS
+- JavaScript
+- jQuery
+- Twitter Bootstrap
+- GitHub pages (hosting)

 View the final version at
 www.ibrahimamanali.me